SkyLundy/Mailchimp-For-FormBuilder/README.md

 ## Installation

-Download the .zip from the Github repository, unzip into /site/modules, install module Admin
+Download the .zip from the Github repository, unzip into /site/modules, install via module Admin

 ## Usage

-- Install module
-- Add API key on the module configuration page
-- Use the 'Actions' tab when configuring a form to add Mailchimp processing
+Visit the 'Actions' tab when editing a FormBuilder form, then check 'Mailchimp for FormBuilder'.

-- Select a Mailchimp Audience, save, then return to the action configuration to continue setting up your Mailchimp integration.
+Choose a Mailchimp Audience, save, then return to the Mailchimp for FormBuilder configuration area.
+Select the actions and configuration options that should apply to subscriptions from this form.

-Each field in Mailchimp audience will be displayed along with a select element to associate a form field.
-Fields that are required in Mailchimp are required when configuring your integration.
-Associate all fields, or only the fields you need.

-Some field association select inputs may display notes that can help you configure your form to work with Mailchimp.
-These may include accepted values for Mailchimp radio/select/checkbox fields, formatting, or character limits.
-Ensure that your fields submit data that Mailchimp will accept.

-Field associations and integration settings are saved individually for each Mailchimp audience so it is possible to switch between audiences and maintain unique configurations.

-Mailchimp Processor supports all fields except image/file fields.
+Choose Audience Tags, or create new ones, to organize subscriptions and contacts that are submitted from this form.

+A list of checkboxes with the fields available in Mailchimp allows you to choose which fields you would like your form to send data to.

+Choose the form fields that should send data to the Mailchimp fields you've selected.

+Optionally choose an opt-in checkbox field required for subscribing.

+The configuration screen for this action has some robust information to make configuration easier for non-developers.

+## Todo

+- Implement Mailchimp GDPR features.
+Mailchimp doesn't make it easy to do this via the API but it's possible.